 In 2011 and 2012, we challenged four decisions of the NAC in relation to alleged breaches of the audiovisual legislation, namely: (i) one decision regarding the breach of the must carry regulations by refusing to distribute GSP TV; and (ii) three decisions regarding the illegal retransmission in Romania of a Hungarian TV channel - RTL Klub.
-We have succeeded in overturning two of such decisions issued by the NAC, both related to the retransmission of the RTL Klub channel in Romania; these court decisions favorable to us are final and binding.
-The other two challenges filed by us against decisions of the NAC were dismissed by the first court, but we have appealed these court decisions before the Romanian Supreme Court.
+We have succeeded in overturning two of such decisions issued by the NAC, both related to the retransmission of the RTL Klub channel in Romania; these court decisions favourable to us are final and binding.
+The other two challenges filed by us against decisions of the NAC were dismissed by both the first and higher appeal courts.

-If our challenges to the NAC decisions are unsuccessful, the direct consequences are limited-we will be obliged to pay court fines totalizing approximately to 23,000.
-However, there may be other significant indirect consequences.
-For example, an adverse decision could be used in the monetary claims of Antena Group against us in relation to the alleged breach of the must carry rules with respect to GSP TV (such claims amounting to approximately 24 million).
+The direct consequences of these solutions are limited-we were obliged to pay fines totalizing approximately to 23,000.
+However, there are also other significant indirect consequences.
+For example, one of the adverse decisions can be used in the monetary claims of Antena Group against us in relation to the alleged breach of the must carry rules with respect to GSP TV (such claims amounting to approximately 24 million).
 See "Litigation and legal proceedings-the must carry related litigation."
-In the remaining case regarding the retransmission of the RTL Klub channel in Romania, an unfavorable decision may lead to other decisions of the NAC or other commercial litigation initiated directly by the Hungarian broadcaster to prevent us from retransmitting this channel and for damages.
+In the case regarding the retransmission of the RTL Klub channel in Romania, the unfavourable decision may lead to other decisions of the NAC or other commercial litigation initiated directly by the Hungarian broadcaster to prevent us from retransmitting this channel and for damages.
 However, whether such proceedings could arise remains uncertain and potential monetary consequences of such proceedings cannot be assessed.